 Top of the page

-When you find out your child has Down syndrome, you might have a wide range of feelings.
+When you find out that your child has Down syndrome, you might have a wide range of feelings.
 You might also have a lot of questions.
-Connecting with other parents who have children with Down syndrome can help.
-They can share their experiences and what they've learned, and that may help you get a sense of what to expect.
+Your doctor can help answer your questions and connect you with resources to help you learn more.

-You can check with the Canadian Down Syndrome Society online for more detailed information, and to connect to a local Down syndrome group for parents.
+You can check with the Canadian Down Syndrome Society online at https://cdss.ca/ for more detailed information, and to connect to a local Down syndrome group for parents.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.